Short-term vs long-term investing

 What is long-term investing?

 A long-term investment is one intended to be held for a significant amount of time - at least five years, but typically ten or more.
-The approach is based on the principle of spending time in the market, rather than timing the market.
+The approach is based on the principle of spending 'time in' the market, rather than 'timing' the market.

 The goal is a higher return due to the length of time the investment is held and the associated compound growth.
 Compound growth is the return upon the returns you put back into your investment.